TeleDark/v2ray-tel-bot/README.md

 ```

 ## setup
-1. Enter the bot source folder using the command `cd ~/v2ray-tel-bot/`.
+1. Enter the bot source folder using the command `cd ~/v2ray-tel-bot/`
-2. open the config.yml file and put your Telegram bot token and information related to your panels in it. open with `nano config.yml`.
+2. open the config.yml file and put your Telegram bot token and information related to your panels in it. open with `nano config/config.yml`.
-3. If you want to customize the Telegram bot messages, please edit the messages.yml file using the `nano messages.yml` command.
+3. If you want to customize the Telegram bot messages, edit the `messages.yml` file using the `nano config/messages.yml` command
 4. restart your server using the `reboot` command.